 |Chest X-ray showing pneumonia|

-- Physical exam.
-During the exam, your doctor listens to your lungs with a stethoscope to check for abnormal bubbling or crackling sounds (rales) and for rumblings (rhonchi) that signal the presence of thick liquid.
+Your doctor will start by asking about your medical history and doing a physical exam, including listening to your lungs with a stethoscope to check for abnormal bubbling or crackling sounds that indicate the presence of thick liquid.

-- Chest X-rays.
-X-rays can confirm the presence of pneumonia and determine the extent and location of the infection.
+- Chest X-rays, to confirm the presence of pneumonia and determine the extent and location of the infection.